Auberge de la Grive

 Booking and Practical Details

 No bar seating information is available.
-For solo diners, this format works well at this price tier: one-star Modern Cuisine menus in France routinely accommodate single covers at the counter or at smaller tables, and the relaxed auberge atmosphere is less isolating than a high-formality city dining room.
+For solo diners, this format works well at this price tier: one-star Modern Cuisine menus in France routinely accommodate single covers at the counter or at smaller tables, the relaxed auberge atmosphere is less isolating than a high-formality city dining room.

 How It Compares